|

 Rhythm

 Rhythm is an expression of movement, a necessary component in a design to draw the eye from one part of the design to the next.
 A design which lacks rhythm is static and boring.
-There are many ways of creating rhythmic appeal:
+There are many ways of creating rhythmic appeal: - Grouping flowers through the design gives a sense of movement and continuity.

-• Curved lines create greater movement than straight ones.
+- Curved lines create greater movement than straight ones.

-• Recession, achieved by placing some flowers at lower levels than others, is also important.
+- Recession, achieved by placing some flowers at lower levels than others, is also important.

 Contrast